shreyasminocha/comp517-project/README.md

 research idea by yourself.
 I encourage you to start this process early and to solicit feedback from me.

+## Register Teams

+Research Focus Statement:

+  - I am studying [topic]
+  - because I want to [what you want to explore]
+  - in order to show my readers [something you want to show them]

+Team Name:

+Team Member:
+  - Name:
+  - Rice ID:

+Team Member:
+  - Name:
+  - Rice ID:

+Team Member:
+  - Name:
+  - Rice ID:

 ## Turning in Instructions

-For any part of the project you turn in, you must Usenix two-column formatting.
+For any part of the project you turn in (aside from focus and presentations), you must Usenix two-column formatting.
 For an example, feel free to start from the latex template latex-template.tgz or you can use the latex template that I personally use for my papers (this one includes a makefile) latex-example.tgz.
 Note: You are required to use LaTeX in this class.

 The process to turn in a project will include forking this template repository and creating a branch for the specific